Harry84/big-numbers/big-numbers-in-js.md

 }

 ```
+## Related

 No doubt there are other approaches to adding Big Numbers together.
 There is definitely scope for this article to be extended, both in terms of types of Operations and in terms of describing alternative methods for handling Big Numbers and their real world applications.
+Related topics include:

+* Cryptography
+* Privacy vs Security
+* Using JavaScript libraries for arbitrary-precision decimal and non-decimal arithmetic

 ### References